 I used Marriott Bonvoy points to pay for our three nights of hotel, including a hot breakfast daily and evening hours deserves & milk/chocolate milk/soft drinks/bottled water.

 They also have yogurt on the breakfast bar, so I always grab one for my evening snack.
 On the other hand, Hubby enjoys a few Cheetos or Fritos with a soft drink loaded with ice.

 I bring a kettle and an assortment of teas and billions so that I can kick back & enjoy a hot cup of something with my snack before bedtime.

 Budget Report #2

-April proved to be a busy month for us (and an expensive one too)!
-My husband finally got some overtime hours back, but it wasn’t until the end of April that May will be better for income.
+April was a busy month for us (and an expensive one too)!
+My husband finally got some overtime hours back, but it wasn’t until the end of April that May would be better for income.

 Our bathroom renovation is becoming more expensive than first planned, so we cut back on a few things, and we’ll add them later.

 Isn’t this always the way with home renovations!?